twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 - When **no loan is open**:
   - you can move funds freely.
 - When **a loan is open**:
-  - a fixed share of incoming fees goes first to repayment.
+  - a fixed share of incoming revenues goes first to repayment.

-This turns your fee stream into a clean, predictable asset that credit can be built on.
+This turns your revenue stream into a clean, predictable asset that credit can be built on.

 ---

 ## 2. Revenue advances

-When you know your app is producing steady fees but you do not want to do a token sale, you can request:
+When you know your app is producing steady revenues but you do not want to do a token sale, you can request:

-- a **one-off advance** against a defined slice of future fees.
+- a **one-off advance** against a defined slice of future revenues.

 You choose: